| This important activity lays emphasis on R&D Lok Satta has established a policy research cell in

 access to their insights and work.
 Whenever such work or interactions are used as

 references, the original source will be invariably acknowledged.
+The research papers will be published and

 widely distributed in English and regional languages for wide dissemination and debate in